GLOBAL MARKETS-Stocks slide, dollar holds ground as U.S. rate hike looms | Headlines

 "Still, market participants are uncertain as to whether this big leap forward in the Fed's policy-tightening process will be accompanied by dovish, neutral, or hawkish statements from Powell," they added in a note.
 Around 250 basis points of rate hikes are already priced in by money markets by the end of this year, which UniCredit says reduces the scope for hawkish surprises this week.

-U.S. Treasury yields nudged up in European morning trade, staying a little below their peaks hit last week.
-The benchmark 10-year yield added 0.4 basis points to 2.941%, having reached as high as 2.981% on April 20.
+German Bund yields eased but stayed within striking distance of their highest since June 2015 as investors braced for the Fed, but also for the Bank of England policy meeting on Thursday which will likely raise rates by 25 basis points.
+Germany's 10-year yield, the benchmark for the eurozone, fell 1.2 bps to 0.924%.

-The dollar edged back towards its nearly two-decade high and the euro slipped down to $1.05, as investors prepared for the likely Fed rate hike.
-The dollar index was last at 103.32, but little changed on the day.
-The euro traded down 0.1% at $1.0536.
+The dollar edged back towards its nearly two-decade high following losses on Friday, and the euro slipped to $1.05, as investors prepared for the likely Fed rate hike.
+The dollar index was last at 103.4, up 0.1% on the day.
+The euro traded down 0.2% at $1.0523.

+"We viewed Friday's softness as stemming from profit-taking and month-end rebalancing...
+We continue to target the November 2002 high near 107," Win Thin, currency strategist at Brown Brothers Harriman, said.
+Oil prices fell as concerns about weak economic growth in COVID-hit China lingered, offsetting risks of supply stress from a potential European ban on Russian crude.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)